200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-TheQuestioning.md

 ```
 2 players - Questioner and Suspect

 Maybe you are a spy trying to pass customs, or a company man trying to uncover who has been taking your lunch.
-It´s time to know the truth.
+ItÂ´s time to know the truth.
 Or not.

 Suspect: Create and write the Big Truth (what is happening) and the Big Lie (what you want the Questioner to believe).
 Based on these, write down on 8 pieces of paper 5 truths and 3 lies.
-These are the “Pieces of Evidence”.
-One of the truths must be who you are (Name, looks …).
+These are the â€œPieces of Evidenceâ€.
+One of the truths must be who you are (Name, looks â€¦).
-Make up and call out the official tittle of your Questioner (“Officer, Mom …”), and it´s on.
+Make up and call out the official tittle of your Questioner (â€œOfficer, Mom â€¦â€), and itÂ´s on.

 Questioner:  Pick up 2 Pieces.
 Your role is to uncover the Big Truth by questioning the Suspect.
 Aside questions, you have 3 extra tools:
 Clues found: You freely collect 2 Pieces.